-Treadmills are one of the most popular types of exercise machines.
+Treadmills are among the most popular exercise equipment.
 The ambitions of the user can be as simple as walking.
 Treadmills are also popular with advanced fitness enthusiasts.
 The reasons for owning a treadmill vary.

 Some people like the convenience of walking in the privacy of their homes.
 Some live in areas where it's not possible to walk outdoors.
-Competitive runners appreciate that the weather can restrict their ability to train outside.
+Competitive runners will appreciate being able to train regardless of the weather or time of day.

 The reasons notwithstanding, treadmills are an efficient way to burn calories and improve fitness.
 But, there are hundreds of models and designs on the market.
 How to pick the right one?
 Do you spend a couple of thousand dollars on a fancy model?